Pomaderris kumeraho: History

 Kūmarahou has many uses in traditional Māori medicine, although there is little scientific confirmation of its benefits.
 Infusions of the leaves have been said to relieve various respiratory ailments and skin disorders.
+Yellow kūmarahou blossoms were also a traditional seasonal sign, indicating when kūmara (sweet potatoes) should be planted, and that toheroa should stop being harvested, so that the animals can replenish over the summer.